-When it comes to New York real estate, there’s nothing else out there like an NYC brownstone.
+When it comes to New York City real estate, there’s nothing else out there like a brownstone.
 Despite their high costs and renovation difficulties, they’re still arguably the most coveted real estate in the whole of NYC.
-One reason they’re so desirable is that they’re so customizable.
+One reason they’re so desirable is that they’re infinitely customizable.
 Unlike co-ops, condos, or regular apartments, brownstones can be adjusted when needed to suit your individual needs as they change over your lifetime.
-This makes them perfect for people looking for a home to spend their golden years in.
+It makes them perfect for people looking for a home to spend their golden years in.
 Let’s not forget either the beautiful ornate architectural details so many come with, that you won’t find anywhere else.
 Lastly, there’s the advantage of all the space they provide in an otherwise crowded city.
-Whatever, your reasons for wanting a brownstone are, they’re sure to meet and exceed those needs and wants.
+Whatever your reasons for wanting a brownstone are, they’re sure to meet and exceed those needs and wants.

 But with that said, they also present significant challenges.
 Especially considering that many are sold as-is and require extensive renovations.
 Brownstone renovations can be highly time-consuming and require a large budget.
 Whether you’re already about to close on your new brownstone or still on the fence about buying and renovating one, this full guide will give you a picture of what lies ahead.

 Even if you’re only vaguely familiar with NYC brownstones, you’ll at least know they don’t make buildings like these anymore.
 Many brownstones are over 100 years old and will have to be modernized if they’re to suit the needs of a 21st-century family.
 Of course, the cost of these renovations will be the first thing that comes to your mind.
 But before we get to that, here are some things to consider before starting a brownstone renovation project.